ccatobs/MODBUS/README.md

 }
 ```
 The result for the housekeeping (Kafka consumer) is a list of dictionaries,
-where most of its content is parsed through from the register mapping.
+where most of its content is passed-through from the client-mapping JSON.

 The current repository comprises a
 * MODBUS server simulator (the python code is extracted from